modelica/Encryption-and-Licensing/README.md

-Superiour/Safe/Super Encryption of Modelica Libraries and Artifacts (name is tentative)
+Standardized Encryption of Modelica Libraries and Artifacts (name is tentative)